caseyamcl/phpoaipmh/README.md

 * `getNumRequests()` - Returns the number of HTTP requests made thus far
 * `getNumRetrieved()` - Returns the number of individual records retrieved
-* `getTotalRecordsInCollection()` - Returns the total number of records in the collection
-    * *Note* - This number should be treated as an estimate at best.
-The number of records can change while the records are being retrieved, so it is not guaranteed to be accurate.
-      Also, many OAI-PMH endpoints do not provide this information, in which case, this method will return `null`.
 * `reset()` - Resets the iterator, which will restart the record retrieval from scratch.